obonaventure/cnp3/book/transport/tcp.rst

     rate=rate+alphaN    # additive increase, v0>0

-.. sidebar:: Which binary feedback ?
+.. note:: Which binary feedback ?

  Two types of binary feedback are possible in computer networks.
 A first solution is to rely on implicit feedback.
 This is the solution chosen for TCP.
 TCP's congestion control scheme [Jacobson1988]_ does not require any cooperation from the router.
 It only assumes that they use buffers and that they discard packets when there is congestion.
 TCP uses the segment losses as an indication of congestion.
 When there are no losses, the network is assumed to be not congested.
 This implies that congestion is the main cause of packet losses.
 This is true in wired networks, but unfortunately not always true in wireless networks.
  Another solution is to rely on explicit feedback.
 This is the solution proposed in the DECBit congestion control scheme [RJ1995]_ and used in Frame Relay and ATM networks.
 This explicit feedback can be implemented in two ways.
 A first solution would be to define a special message that could be sent by routers to hosts when they are congested.
 Unfortunately, generating such messages may increase the amount of congestion in the network.
 Such a congestion indication packet is thus discouraged :rfc:`1812`.
 A better approach is to allow the intermediate routers to indicate, in the packets that they forward, their current congestion status.
 A binary feedback can be encoded by using one bit in the packet header.
 With such a scheme, congested routers set a special bit in the packets that they forward while non-congested routers leave this bit unmodified.
 The destination host returns the congestion status of the network in the acknowledgements that it sends.
 Details about such a solution in IP networks may be found in :rfc:`3168`.
 Unfortunately, as of this writing, this solution is still not deployed despite its potential benefits.